Posts

 Image

-A few weeks ago I signed up for an online drawing session with wildlifedrawing.co.uk.
+A few weeks ago I signed up for an online drawing session with wildlifedrawing.co.uk .
 A few times a year I attend these along the in-person ones.
 They provide a comforting space where you can unwind, draw and learn more about a particular animal.
 And you will leave more inspired and uplifted after each session.
-This time it was about the hairy-nosed otter, for me a welcome change to the more familiar and better known Eurasian otter.
+Drawing hairy-nosed otters online This time it was about the hairy-nosed otter, for me a welcome change to the more familiar and better known Eurasian otter or sea otters you hear a lot about.
 Hairy-nosed otters are home in South East Asia, where they sadly get victimised by poachers and habitat loss.
 These otters are so rarely sighted that we don’t know a lot about them and they are considered endangered by the IUCN.
 Instead of a pencil, our instructor Jennie used a brush ink pen, after the work of Charles Tunnicliffe‘s wood carvings.
-I haven’t drawn with ink in a long time traditionally too.
-I am quite satisfied with the result.
-Unfortunately otters are often kept as pets, especially the small short-clawed otter in Southeast Asia.
-The ille...
+I haven’t drawn with ink in a long time traditionally too and decided to give it a try.
+I used Faber Castell technical pens for the most pa...